 Xbox Series X: GPU speed doubled

-For a long time the Xbox Series X was known as “Project Scarlett”, now fans can finally call the next-generation console by name.
-Xbox boss Phil Spencer gave the first glimpses at the Game Awards and said the console was the “fastest, most powerful console of all time”.
-Because time spans in the age of consoles are limited, however, the marketing speech can be translated more simply: The Xbox Series X has a lot of steam under the hood.
+For a long time, the Xbox Series X was known as "Project Scarlett", now fans can finally name the next-generation console.
+Xbox boss Phil Spencer gave the first insights at the Game Awards and presented the console as the "fastest and most powerful console ever".
+However, because the time spans in the lifespan of consoles are limited, the marketing language can be translated more simply: The Xbox Series X has a lot of steam under the hood.

 The Xbox Series X has now been presented to a global audience for the first time in a 4K trailer:

-The design is amazing.
-The Xbox Series X appears to be more of a PC than a console, but it should provide high computing power without loud operating noises.
-Responsible for this is the console design that Phil Spence describes as "industrial".
+The design amazes.
+The Xbox Series X seems to be more of a PC than a console, but it is supposed to provide high computing power without loud operating noise.
+The console design that Phil Spence describes as "industrial" is responsible for this.
 The Xbox Series X will be able to be placed both horizontally and vertically.

-The size of the new Xbox “block” can be guessed at from the trailer.
-The Xbox Series X is about three times as high as an upright gamepad and about as wide as a Microsoft controller.
-In view of the computing power, which Phil Spencer puts at four times as fast as the Xbox One X, the design is slim overall.
-The look of the Xbox Series X is only focused on function, Phil Spencer comments in an interview Gamespot.
+The size of the new Xbox "block" can be guessed from the trailer.
+The Xbox Series X is about three times the height of an upright gamepad and about the width of a Microsoft controller.
+Considering the computing power, which Phil Spencer puts at four times faster than the Xbox One X, the overall design is slim.
+The look of the Xbox Series X is purely functional, Phil Spencer comments in an interview Gamespot.